RubaAbdulrahman/Udacity/README.md

 python run.py
 ```

-This will start the web app that will pridict and classify the message.
+This will start the web app that will predict and classify the message.

 #### Software Requirements